gracefulife/clova-developer-guide/en/CEK/References/Custom_Extension_Message_Format.md

 * [AudioStreamObject](/CIC/References/APIs/AudioPlayer.md#AudioStreamObject)

 ## Response message {#ResponseMessage}
-Your extension must return a response message after processing a request message (HTTPS response).
+After your extension completes processing of a request message, it returns a response message (HTTPS response).
 The following explains the structure and fields of a response message.

 ### Message format
 {% raw %}